 ASPLOS 2024 will provide an opportunity for authors to respond to reviews prior to final consideration of the submissions at the program committee meeting; see exact dates specified above.
-Authors should limit their response rebuttal to: (1) correcting factual errors in the reviews; and (2) directly addressing questions posed by reviewers.
-Rebuttals should be limited to clarifying the submitted work rather than include new experiments/data or describe additional work completed since the submission.
-Rebuttals are optional but strongly encouraged.
-There is no explicit word limit to a rebuttal, but authors are strongly encouraged to keep it under 1500 words, and reviewers are not expected to read words that exceed this limit.
+Authors should generally focus their rebuttal on (1) correcting factual errors in the reviews and (2) directly addressing questions posed by reviewers.
+When a major revision is a realistic possibility, in addition to clarifying the submitted work, rebuttals may describe new experiments and data, if doing so addresses the reviewers’ concerns.
+Rebuttals are optional but strongly encouraged, and their absence might indicate to reviewers that authors are not interested in improving the work.
+There is no explicit word limit to a rebuttal, but authors are strongly encouraged to keep it under 1200 words, and reviewers are not expected to read words that exceed this limit.

 Submissions selected by the program committee will be conditionally accepted, subject to revision and approval by a committee member acting as a shepherd.
-Accepted papers will be allowed an additional page in the proceedings.
+Accepted papers will be allowed two additional pages in the proceedings (and up to two more with a fee of $200 per page).
 We expect that one author of each accepted paper will physically attend the conference and present the work in a dedicated time slot (unless all authors have difficulty traveling due to such serious limitations as visa restrictions, care-giving responsibilities, and disability).
 By default, all accepted papers will be made available online to registered attendees before the conference at a date that depends on the review cycle.
 Papers accepted to the spring and summer deadlines will be published in separate volumes in advance of the conference.

 ACM requires that all authors of accepted papers will adhere to the following policy.
 Please ensure that you and your co-authors obtain an ORCID ID, so you can complete the publishing process for your accepted paper.
 ACM has made a commitment to collect ORCID IDs from all published authors to improve author discoverability, ensure proper attribution, and contribute to ongoing community efforts around name normalization; your ORCID ID will help in these efforts.

 Artifact evaluation will continue in 2024 as has become a tradition at ASPLOS.
-More details will become available later.
+More details are available on ASPLOS’24 AEC web page.

 Poster and Lightning Sessions